Rescue a Dog – Don’t Buy a Puppy!

 Ultimately, adopting an unloved, unwanted animal can not only be a hugely rewarding experience, by taking the very step of chosing to do a morally “right and good” thing by deciding to rescue a dog rather than just buy one, you can also take the first step to raising your own self-esteem

-To read about one rescuer's positive experience visit our happy endings case study.
+To read about dog rescuers’ positive experiences read our case studies.

 To find out more about the ways in wich resucing a dog can help your emotional and psychological wellbeing if you have suffered depression or other illness visit how dogs help us